 Guaranteed Delivery Date Limitations

 The Guaranteed Delivery Date message is now being displayed only on seller-fulfilled offers with the Prime badge.
-Even if you’re eligible for Premium Shipping options and you enable them, you will only see the Guaranteed Delivery Date message on SFP and FBA offers.
+Even if you’re eligible for The option to offer the fastest availabl...
+More options and you enable them, you will only see the Guaranteed Delivery Date message on SFP and FBA offers.

 Restrictions on Refurbished Items